Challenges in Monocular Visual Odometry: Photometric Calibration, Motion Bias and Rolling Shutter Effect: Introduction

 \section{Introduction}

-Modern visual simultaneous localization and mapping (SLAM) systems usually have two basic components: VO and global map optimization.
+\IEEEPARstart{M}{odern} visual SLAM systems usually have two basic components: VO and global map optimization.
 While the VO component incrementally estimates camera poses and builds up a local map, small errors are accumulated and over time the estimated camera poses start to drift away from their actual positions.
-If a previously visited location is detected, the drift can be eliminated by global map optimization using techniques like loop closure and pose graph optimization.
-Although a globally consistent map can be achieved, the accumulated error cannot be totally removed from the system.
-In other words, the overall performance of any SLAM system is fundamentally determined by its VO accuracy.
-During the past few years, the VO community has seen significant progress in improving algorithm accuracy, robustness and efficiency~\cite{Irani99allabout, torr1999feature, ptam, lsdvo, lsdslam, orbslam, dtam, svo1, dso, svo2}.
-Efforts have been made with different kinds of VO formulations, \ie, direct vs. feature-based methods, dense/semi-dense alternating optimization vs. sparse joint optimization.
-However, apart from these high-level diversities, it is still not clear how the performance can be influenced by some low-level aspects:
+If a previously visited location is detected, the drift can be eliminated by global map optimization using techniques like loop closure with pose graph optimization or bundle adjustment.
+VO, commonly considered as the system front-end, fundamentally determines the overall performance of a SLAM system.
+During the past few years, the VO community has seen significant progress in improving algorithm accuracy, robustness and efficiency~\cite{Irani99allabout, torr1999feature, ptam, lsdslam, orbslam, dtam, svo1, dso, svo2}.
+Efforts have been made for different VO formulations, \ie, direct vs. feature-based methods, dense/semi-dense alternating optimization vs. sparse joint optimization.
+However, apart from these high-level diversities, it is still not clear how the performance can be influenced by the following low-level aspects:

-\textbf{a) Photometric calibration}.
+\textbf{(a) Photometric calibration}.
 Pixels corresponding to the same 3D point may have different intensities across images due to camera optical vignetting, auto gain and exposure controls.
-Several photometric calibration techniques are proposed to approximately recover the irradiance images.
-While it has been proven that photometric calibration can significantly improve the performance of direct methods~\cite{dso, tummono}, it is still unclear how it can influence other formulations such as feature-based methods or semi-direct methods~\cite{svo1, svo2}.

-\textbf{b) Motion bias}.
-It has been shown in~\cite{tummono} that running the same sequence forward and backward can result in different VO performance.
-This inspires us to explore what motion pattern VO systems prefer and what causes such bias on the level of algorithm design.
+\textbf{(b) Motion bias}.
+Running a VO method on the same sequence forward and backward sometimes can result in significantly different performances.

-\textbf{c) Rolling shutter effect}.
-Direct methods have been considered less robust against the rolling shutter effect compared to other formulations.
-However, when the rolling shutter effect is combined with other challenging settings, \eg., low texture scenes, it is not clear which formulation can perform better.
-It is also interesting to check the performance of different formulations on modern industrial level cameras, which normally have rolling shutters but with extremely fast readout speed.
+\textbf{(c) Rolling shutter effect}.
+Exposing pixels within one image at different timestamps can produce distortions that may introduce non-trivial errors into VO systems.